globallightingdata/gldf.net/README.md

 ### Deserialize with resolved references

-The `GldfXmlSerializer` and `GldfContainerReader` classes produce an exact 1:1 representation of the GLDF XML in C# (`Root`).
+The `GldfXmlSerializer` and `GldfContainerReader` classes produce an exact 1:1 representation of the GLDF XML in .NET (`Root`).
 Which implies that any references such as Variant ➜ Emitter ➜ Equipment ➜ LightSource ➜ Photometry ➜ File are mapped in the form of Ids, which have to be resolved manually in your application.
 With the `GldfParser` you have an option to let it resolve during deserialisation for you.
 And optionally load the GLDF `File` element content as well:

 #### Parse into POCOs with resolved references